JohnAD/temp_toponaming_gannt_chart/elementmap-cpp.md

 to the class should be as consistent and non-breaking as possible.

 This step DOES NOT add the `elementMap`/`_elementMap` members seen in the the ComplexGeoData class.

+Investigate: adding a user-defined edge name; it is would be ideal if a user-defined name would override the algorithm.
+(The functions should support this natively.)